CarolinaChen123/Classical-Mechanics-Practice-Problems/README.md

 The book I am using is "Classical Dynamics of Particles and Systems (Fifth Edition)" written by Stephen T. Thornton and Jerry B. Marrion. :)

-Everything I done is in the Spyder 4.1.4 :)
+Everything I done is under the Spyder 4.1.4 :)